tawhidkhn63/Ebay-Dropshipping-Seller-Scraper/README.md

 6. Now open the seller's eBay profile and find out what other high demand items they are selling.

 This process can take few hours by hand just to identify 5-10 drop shippers.
 I wanted to automate this procedure and create a tool that can give me a list of drop shippers and what they are selling.
 As of right now, the tool can perform step 1 of the procedure.

+## How will this scraper work?
+I decided to use beautiful soup 4 html parsing package in this project.
+My program will search an item then download the results page.
+The downloaded html page will be turned into a bs4 object so I can analyze the webpage.

 Reference: